• Skip to primary navigation

 Why Don't the French Make Fancy Macaron Shapes?

-We see all kinds of macaron shapes and macaron art out there on the internet and social media, but the Parisian patisseries stick to the good old plain and beautiful round shape.
+We see all kinds of macaron shapes and macaron art on the internet and social media, but Parisian patisseries stick to the plain but beautiful round shape.
+Perhaps because they're so popular here and it takes more time to prepare them?
+Let me know what you think in the comments below.

 More Blog Posts